 Overall Workgroup conclusions

 In light of the Ofgem Direction on National Grid Gas, dated 08 March 2018, Workgroup understood the need to send the Workgroup report to April UNC Modification Panel for consideration.
-However, many workgroup participants were concerned that the timescales allowed for consideration of the impact assessments were not sufficient to complete a robust assessment.
+However, many Workgroup participants were concerned that the timescales allowed for consideration of the impact assessments were not sufficient to complete a robust assessment.

 Workgroup therefore asks Panel to consider whether the Workgroup report can be sent out for consultation.